 - Lack of confidence

-If any of the above apply to you don’t worry help is at hand.
+If any of the above apply to you, don’t worry help is at hand.
 Good Trading Co offers our DIY LinkedIn training.
-Consider, even the best athletes in the world have coaches to continually improve.
+Also, consider that even the best athletes have coaches to improve continually.

-For those that are time poor or have resources stretched to the limit, Good Trading Co can 100% manage the content creation and engagement of your LinkedIn Company page.
+For those who are time poor or have resources stretched to the limit, Good Trading Co can 100% manage your LinkedIn Company page’s content creation and engagement.

-Others will feel more comfortable knowing someone is there to support along the way and that’s where our mentoring program shines.
+Others will feel more comfortable knowing someone is there to support them along the way, and that’s where our mentoring program shines.

-We also have a great intensive course to set you up for success.
+We also have a tremendous intensive course to set you up for success.